apmarshall/algorithms/docs/insertionSort.md

     define: insert ( list, item )
         if ( list.length == 0 ): return ( list + item ) // append the item to the end of the list
         else:
+            if ( list[1] > item ): return ( item + list ) // add the item to the front of the list
+            else:
+                insert ( rest.list, item ) // repeat the recursive call with the next indexed item in the list

+This function needs a tracker to keep the pre-index list in tact upon return.
+As it's currently written, it will return the list from our inserted item till the end.

+    // list + item -> list
+    define: insert ( list, item )
+        local define: insert ( list, slist, plist ) if ( list.length == 0 ): return ( plist + item ) // append the item to the end of the plist
+            else:
+                if ( list [1] > item ): return ( plist + item + list )
+                else:
+                    plist = plist + list[1]
+                    insert ( rest.list, item, plist )
+        insert ( list, item, [] )

+We are now tracking the part of the list prior to our "point" at which we are trying to insert the item.
+This way, when the function returns, it will return the entire original list with the item inserted.

+And that's it!
+This should now return a fully sorted list.